September Call for Sea Ice Outlook Contributions

 Sea Ice Outlook data resources are available via the National Snow and Ice Data Center (NSIDC) SIPN Data Set webpage.

-Contributors should use the Google-based or alternative form to submit:
+Contributors should use the September Online Submission Form, or alternative SIO form, to submit:

 - Required core information for pan-Arctic Outlook projections using dynamical model, statistical, heuristic, and mixed methods.
 To be consistent with observations from the NSIDC Sea Ice Index extent, compute the total extent (sum of cell areas >15%) for each day and then average the extents from each of the days in the month into a monthly average extent.

-- Information for pan-Antarctic and/or Alaska regional sea-ice extent projections using dynamical model, statistical, heuristic, and mixed methods. (see details below under "Instructions for Submitting an Alaskan Regional Outlook")
+- Information for pan-Antarctic and/or Alaska regional sea-ice extent projections using dynamical model, statistical, heuristic, and mixed methods.
+(Please see details below under "Instructions for Submitting an Alaskan Regional Outlook").

 - Executive summaries describing in plain words your Outlook, contributing factors, and your methodology.